Death of Linda Norgrove: Tributes

 James Boomgard, regional director for Development Alternatives Inc., the company employing Norgrove when she was kidnapped, released a statement: "We are saddened beyond words by the death of a wonderful woman whose sole purpose in Afghanistan was to do good – to help the Afghan people achieve a measure of prosperity and stability in their everyday lives as they set about rebuilding their country".
 United Nations Humanitarian Coordinator Robert Watkins praised Norgrove: "She was a true advocate for the people of Afghanistan and was dedicated to bringing improvements to their lives", and "her spirit and compassion will be greatly missed".
 First Minister of Scotland Alex Salmond said: "Ms Norgrove was a dedicated aid worker who was doing everything she could to help people in Afghanistan—hopefully that legacy of service in a humanitarian cause can be of some comfort to her loved ones in their time of grief".

 Norgrove received the 2011 Robert Burns Humanitarian Award posthumously for her work in Afghanistan.
 Her family has established the Linda Norgrove Foundation to continue her relief work.
+In 2024, the Norgrove Foundation sponsored 19 female Afghan medical students to complete their education in Scotland after their studies were halted by the Taliban in 2021.